DLesmes/torchbot/README.md

 ## 🤖 Overview
 This project aims to simulate a text mesagge chatbot to chat about Pytorch

+In this streamlined architecture, the Chatbot History serves as the central repository of the interaction history, supporting both the retrieval of historical context and the logging of new interactions, including full responses from the LLM.
+The Chatbot UI, Retriever, Vector Database, Prompt Storage, and LLM all play roles in a fluid conversation loop, providing the user a seamless chat experience.

+## 👌 Features
+- **LLM Usage:** Integration with a Large Language Model (LLM) into the conversation
+- **Langchaing:** It use lanchain framework to back and forth with differents LLMs
+- **Telegram Chatbot API:** It is powered by the Telegram API Interface
+- **Open Source Vectorial Database:** The chatbot specialised experience use a vector database to augment the precision of the answers
+- **Open Source embeddings:** It use embedding from open source models

+## 🫶 Architecture flow - Chatbot Interaction Loop

 ### 🧡 Explanation of the architecture flow:

 1. **User Input**: The user types an input message in the Chatbot UI.